En plein air: Equipment and challenges

 It was during the mid-19th century that the "box easel", typically known as the "French box easel" or "field easel", was invented.
 It is uncertain who developed it, but these highly portable easels with telescopic legs and built-in paint box and palette made it easier to go into the forest and up the hillsides.
 Still made today, they remain a popular choice (even for home use) since they fold up to the size of a briefcase and thus are easy to store.

 The Pochade Box is a compact box that allows the artist to keep all their supplies and palette within the box and have the work on the inside of the lid.
 Some designs allow for a larger canvas which can be held by clamps built into the lid.
 There are designs which can also hold a few wet painting canvases or panels within the lid.
 These boxes have a rising popularity as while they are mainly used for plein air painting, they can also be used in the studio, home, or classroom.
 Since pochade boxes are mainly used for painting on location, the canvas or work surface may be small, usually not more than 20 inches (50 cm).

-Challenges include the type of paint used to paint outdoors, animals, bugs, onlookers, and environmental conditions such as weather.
+Challenges include the type of paint used to paint outdoors, animals, bugs, onlookers, rapidly shifting light as the sun or clouds move, and environmental conditions such as weather.
+Conditions include wind that can topple an easel, unpredictability such as rain, and temperature extremes that can affect the paint itself.
+Logistics also present a hurdle, as transporting equipment such as easels, palettes, and supplies to a location requires careful planning and a portable setup.
 Acrylic paint may harden and dry quickly in warm, sunny weather, and it cannot be reused.
 On the opposite side of the spectrum is the challenge of painting in moist or damp conditions with precipitation.
 The advent of plein air painting predated the invention of acrylics.
 The traditional and well-established method of painting en plein air incorporates the use of oil paint.